OmarShafie/hadith/README.md

 - view top down

 Next Steps (I know how to do):
-- Color links based on narration term (صيغ التخمل) + highlight Tadlees
 - Sanad Search (squence of rawi's)
+  - name to suggest (AJAX XML)
   - Regex Search + UI regex search for rawi by name and tag it
-- *Information Retrieval: search for hadith (content)then select list of wanted ahadith
+  - select list of wanted ahadith

 Possible feature (possible, but not now):
--Sankey Settings tab:
+- Color links based on narration term (صيغ التخمل) + highlight Tadlees -Sankey Settings tab:
   - transliterate names
   - light - Dark theme